Lima is Peru’s capital city. And this is the first city you will arrive at when you land in the country.

 The Delfin II

-The Delfin II Amazon Cruise is a luxury cruise from Iquitos taking you deep into the magnificent Pacaya Samiria National Reserve.
-The cruise provides a very high standard of comfort and luxury.
+The Delfin II Amazon Cruise is a luxury cruise from Iquitos in north Peru.
+This takes you deep into the magnificent Pacaya Samiria National Reserve.
+The cruise provides a very high standard of comfort and service.

-Enjoy cabin service, massages, gourmet cuisine, fine wine, and personalized treatment.
-In addition to your luxurious suites and places to relax on the vessel, enjoy guided tours into this very beautiful protected area.
+In addition to your luxurious suite and places to relax on the vessel, enjoy guided tours into this beautiful protected area.
+You can even enjoy the views from you accommodation.
 Your suite is a fantastic place to relax after your tour.
-Lay back on your high quality linen and very comfortable bed simply staring out of your suite’s picture window.
+Lay back on your high quality linen and very comfortable bed simply staring out of your suite’s picture window and into the reserve.

-Head out with your very knowledgeable rainforest guide to find a diversity of animals and plants.
-Enjoy spotting several different monkeys moving through the trees, colorful birds flying over the rainforest like macaws and toucans, kingfishers darting along the riverways, and many different monkey.
-Guests are often greeted with sightings of pink dolphins playing in the water, and on some nights, we will spotlight for caiman crocodilians.
+You will head out with your knowledgeable rainforest guide to find a diversity of animals and plants.
+Enjoy spotting several different monkeys moving through the trees.
+See colorful birds flying over the rainforest like macaws and toucans.

 The Delfin III

-This is a larger cruise than the Delfin II and offers either a 3-night or 6-night experience.
-Explore the Marañon and Ucayali Rivers of the Pacaya Samiria Reserve scouting for a range wildlife.
-Spot different monkeys, colorful birds, sloths hanging to the trees, and hopefully some of the Amazon icons like macaws, pink dolphins, anaconda, and caiman crocodilians.
+This Delfin III offers you either a 4-night or 5-night experience.
+On your itinerary, you will explore the Marañon and Ucayali Rivers of the Pacaya Samiria Reserve scouting for a range wildlife.
+Spot different monkeys, colorful birds and sloths hanging high in the trees.
+You will also see some of the Amazon icons like macaws, pink dolphins, anaconda and caiman crocodilians.

-There are a range of suite options on the Delfin III including the Regular Suites distributed among the first and second decks, the Corner Suites on the first deck at the front of the vessel with spacious suites, and the Owner’s Suite on the second deck, which is the Delfin III’s premier option.
+There are a range of suite options on the Delfin III.
+These include the Suites and Upper Suites distributed among the first and second decks.
+There are also the large Corner Suites on the first deck at the front of the vessel.
+And you can also choose the Owner’s Suite on the upper deck.
+This offers fantastic views as you head deep into the rainforest.
+And this is the Delfin III’s premium accommodation option.